 Elections and Political Participation

-Recent Elections: On November 5, the Unity Labour Party won nine of the 15 elected seats in the unicameral House of Assembly, which also includes six appointed senators.
-The New Democratic Party won six seats but also won a majority of the popular vote.
+Recent Elections: In November 2020 the United Labour Party won nine of the 15 elected seats in the unicameral House of Assemble, which also includes six appointed senators.
+The New Democratic Party won most of the popular vote but secured only six seats.
 Regional observers from the Caribbean Community declared the elections generally free and fair.

 Participation of Women and Members of Minority Groups: No laws limit participation of women or members of minority groups in the political process, and they did participate.
-There was only one woman in the 21-seat legislature; she was an appointed senator.
+There was one woman, an appointed senator, in the 21-seat legislature.

 Section 4.
 Corruption and Lack of Transparency in Government

-The law provides criminal penalties for corruption by officials, but the government did not implement the law effectively.
-Officials at times engaged in corrupt practices with impunity.
-NGOs and the opposition party alleged instances of government corruption during the year, including exclusive direction of COVID-19 relief funds and services to political supporters.
+The law provides criminal penalties for corruption by officials, but the government did not always implement the law effectively.

-Corruption: Allegations of political handouts and other forms of low-level corruption persisted.
-NGO representatives alleged that multiple COVID-19 relief measures, including programs directed at supporting small businesses and food security, were awarded solely to supporters of the government.
+Corruption: NGO representatives alleged that multiple COVID-19 relief measures, including programs directed at supporting small businesses and food security, were awarded solely to supporters of the government.

-The Saint Vincent and the Grenadines Human Rights Association (SVGHRA), a nonpartisan domestic human rights group, generally operated without government restriction, and investigated and published its findings on human rights cases.
+Several domestic human rights organizations, including the domestic Saint Vincent and the Grenadines Human Rights Association (SVGHRA), generally operated without government restriction, investigating and publishing their findings on human rights cases.
 The government held various meetings with civil society that included the SVGHRA.
 The SVGHRA’s viewpoints were often dismissed, however, due to the government’s perception that it was aligned with the opposition.
-Additionally, civil society representatives reported that even where government officials shared the SVGHRA’s concerns, senior officials intimidated subordinate government officials from investigating allegations of human rights abuses.
+Even when government officials shared the group’s concerns, senior officials reportedly intimidated their subordinates into investigating allegations of human rights abuses.

-Rape and Domestic Violence: Rape, including spousal rape, is illegal, and the government inconsistently enforced the law.
+Rape and Domestic Violence: Rape, including spousal rape, is illegal.
 Sentences for rape begin at 10 years’ imprisonment.
 Authorities referred allegations of rape or physical or sexual abuse of women to police, who were generally responsive to these complaints.

-Civil society groups reported domestic violence against women remained a serious and pervasive problem.
-The Division of Gender Affairs in the Ministry of National Mobilization offered programs to assist women and children.
+Civil society groups continued to report that domestic violence against women remained a serious and pervasive problem.
+There were some high-profile prosecutions of perpetrators during the year; moreover, the Division of Gender Affairs in the Ministry of National Mobilization offered programs to assist women and children.
 In the past the ministry maintained a crisis center for survivors of domestic violence, but the center was closed for renovations throughout the year.
-Civil society representatives stressed the importance of reopening this center and the need for provision of sustainable job-seeking, life, and social skills to survivors of rape and domestic violence.
-The COVID-19 crisis presented an additional barrier to offering such services.

 Discrimination: Women enjoy the same legal rights to family, nationality, and inheritance as men.
 Women receive an equitable share of property following separation or divorce.
 The law requires equal pay for equal work, and authorities generally enforced it.
-No specific law prohibits employment discrimination on the basis of sex, and women were restricted from working in some industries.
+No specific law prohibits employment discrimination based on sex, and women were restricted from working in some industries.

-Birth Registration: Citizenship is derived by birth within the country’s territory or from either parent.
-Birth registration usually occurred within a few days of a child’s birth.
+Birth Registration: Citizenship is derived by birth within the country’s territory or by descent via either parent.
+Birth registration usually took place within a few days of a child’s birth.

 Child Abuse: The law provides a legal framework, including within domestic violence laws, for the protection of children.
 The Family Services Division of the Ministry of Social Development monitored and protected the welfare of children.
-The division referred all reports of child abuse to police for action and provided assistance in cases where children applied for protection orders with the family court.
+The division referred all reports of child abuse to police for action and provided assistance in cases where children applied for protection orders with the Family Court.
+The police commissioner reported that officers received training in several areas, including child abuse and investigation of sexual offenses.

 Child, Early, and Forced Marriage: The legal minimum age for marriage is 18.
 Parental consent is required for underage marriage.

 Sexual Exploitation of Children: The law does not include provisions that expressly prohibit the use of children for prostitution, pornography, or pornographic performances.
 The law prohibits girls younger than age 15 and boys younger than 16 from engaging in consensual sexual relations, and the government enforced the law.
 The law prohibits statutory rape, with special provisions for persons younger than age 13.
-Observers noted that male and female teenagers engaged in prostitution and transactional sex.
-NGO and government representatives reported some mothers pressured their daughters to have sexual relations with older men as a way to generate family income.
+Observers noted that male and female teenagers engaged in commercial and transactional sex.
+There continued to be indications adults may have exploited their children in sex trafficking to generate income.
 Government officials conducted sensitization workshops in the community and schools to address the problem.

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.